Our Services

 -

-• Are working on articulation or speech clarityTreatment programs are individualized based on evaluation findings and therapeutic goals.
+• Are working on specific speech sounds or sound patternsTreatment programs are individualized based on evaluation findings and therapeutic goals.

 Detailed fee information will be reviewed during your consultation.